-Have you binge-watched shows like Bodyguard, Dark, and Broadchurch on Netflix?
+Have you binge-watched shows like Killing Eve, Bodyguard, and Broadchurch?
 The fun doesn’t stop there.
 Discover a world of international thrillers where a variety of intriguing protagonists solve crimes or bear witness to insurmountable chaos across the globe.

 As much about Iceland’s interesting history (think Cod Wars, Pots and Pans Revolution, ICE-SAR) as it is an investigation into the island’s two most notorious and controversial murders, OUT OF THIN AIR is as disturbing as it is fascinating.
 It is a sort of Making of a Murderer, Icelandic version: three young people accuse four well-standing members of the community before eventually confessing to crimes themselves, only to have the cases reopened years later and inconceivable injustices exposed.

 Picture a small village called Siebenhoch, high in the Italian mountains.
 Salinger—a new father joining his wife’s family for a few months’ break from a once successful career making Road Crew documentaries—suddenly spots a red helicopter in the sky.
 Creative curiosity sparked, he learns that his wife’s father-in-law was cofounder of the search-and-rescue team known as Dolomite Mountain Rescue and persuades him to allow the life-threatening work to be filmed for a new documentary series.
 The tragedy that stems from this climactic climb to the tops of breathtaking peaks only to be swallowed by “the Beast” is a montage that plays over and over in my mind throughout the rest of the novel, where, trapped in a veil of hollow guilt, Salinger turns his efforts to the 1985 case of murdered students, once again inserting himself into the small-town community uneager to give up its secrets.